marcin-chwedczuk/_blog/_posts/2019-12-22-pitfalls-of-using-Mockito-with-Scala.md

 31: invokevirtual #45 // Method RequestId.id:()J
 34: invokeinterface #29, 3 // InterfaceMethod RequestContext.setRequestId:(J)V
 {% endhighlight %}
-and the NPE is thrown by instruction at offset `31`.
+and the NPE is thrown by the instruction at the offset `31`.

 Now I understand the problem, but I still want to use `any()` matcher.
 There must be a trick to make it return a valid `RequestId`.